Overseas semester dates

 You will find out more about UTS insurance when you attend the compulsory pre-departure briefing, where you will receive the UTS Insurance Guide.

 Note: some partner universities may require you to take out additional compulsory insurance.

 *International Studies students continuing on exchange after their period of in-country study must first return to Australia to be eligible to receive UTS insurance.

 You must have a valid passport and, for some countries, a student visa.
-Your Study Abroad and Exchange Officer will notify you when the host university has received your acceptance.
+Your Study Abroad and Exchange Officer will notify you when your acceptance from the host university has been received.
 You can then apply for a visa and/or residence permit (if required).
 Visit the Department of Foreign Affairs and Trade website (opens an external site) to learn more about visas and to find your nearest embassy or consulate.

 If you are an international student you may need to apply for a student visa for your exchange host country from your home country.
 Contact the embassy or consulate of your host country to find out more.

 Once you have a valid passport, visa and/or residence permit, you can book and pay for your flights.
 Try to book a flight close to the orientation period.

 To get a feel for where you'll be studying, it's a good idea to organise temporary accommodation for a few days before orientation.